LEinfeldt/LBS-Engine/README.md

 ## Bugs
 Due to an [error](https://github.com/OnsenUI/OnsenUI/issues/2307) in OnsenUI's last version, the tabs are a little hacked right now.
 Can be fixed with an update of OnsenUI.

-Another [issue](https://github.com/OnsenUI/OnsenUI/issues/2356) is the interference of the tabbar with the carousel.
-I shipped around that by catching the event fired in the tab change.